mattijs/proximo/README.md

 Proximo is an experiment to implement Backbone.js' Model class but enhanced with the Harmony Proxy proposal.
-This allows Model attributes to be accessed like a native JavaScript Object but still allow the Backbone events to be fired.
+This allows Model attributes to be accessed like a native JavaScript Object but still enables change events to be fired.

 ```javascript
 var m = new Model();